Bridge: The Bluffton University Literary Journal

 the best young writers and artists, age 14-24

 Bridge: The Bluffton University Literary Journal is a magazine of arts and letters compiled by Bluffton University's Department of English and Writing Program.
-Our publication schedule includes a Spring print edition in May, and a Fall online issue in November.
+Our current publication schedule includes fall and Spring online issues.
 Bridge only publishes artists and writers age 14-24.

 We are based at Bluffton University, in Bluffton Ohio: www.bluffton.edu.